dafny-lang/ide-vscode/README.md

 npm install
 ```

+To build and debug using Visual Studio Code, install the [TypeScript + Webpack Problem Matchers](https://marketplace.visualstudio.com/items?itemName=eamodio.tsl-problem-matcher) extension.
-You may now open the root folder within Visual Studio Code and hit `F5` to debug the extension.
+After the installation, open the root folder within VSCode and hit `F5` to debug the Dafny extension.

 ### Packaging